 I say, there is death.
 She says, it is on my path

-I ask, and the bracelet?
+I ask, and the shackles?
 She says, it is on my wrist

 I ask, are you afraid?
 She says, I am not

-I ask, why are you not?
+I ask, why are you not afraid?
 She says, I have my God

 I ask, what else?
 She says, I have my people

 I ask, what more?
 She says, I have my soul

 I ask, are you content?
 She says, I am not

 I ask, where are wishes?
 She says, they are my rose